mzini/homepage/software/hosa/index.md

 In particular the flag `-a time` allows to switch on runtime complexity analysis via code-ticking.
-HoSA is still under development and features currently just a very rudimentary parser for higher-order programs, see the
+HoSA is still under development and features currently just a simple format for higher-order programs, see the
 [example folder](https://github.com/mzini/hosa/tree/polymorph/examples)
 for the syntax of input programs.